-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care: and - taking action to enable all children to have the best outcomes.

-Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm. or abuse as set out in Appendix B in KCSIE 2023
+Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm. or abuse as set out in Appendix B in KCSIE 2024